Last Updated on January 6, 2024

 One gifting strategy that is particularly effective is to make contributions to a Roth IRA for kids or grandkids who recently started working.

-You can make a contribution up to $6,500 or their annual earnings, whichever is less.
+In 2024, you can make a contribution up to $7,000 or their annual earnings, whichever is less.
 For example, if your grandkid only had $3,000 of earnings from their job, you could only contribute $3,000 for them.

 I’ve seen grandparents fund Roth IRAs fully for their grandkids, and I’ve talked with others who match what their grandkid contributes to help get them in the habit of saving.
 For instance, if the grandkid earned $10,000 working a summer job and contributed $3,500 to their Roth IRA, they would contribute the other $3,500.